jasonraimondi/jasonraimondi.com/content/posts/2021-11-08-connecting-hardhat-and-ethers-to-sveltekit.md

 ✔ Add Prettier for code formatting?
 Yes
 ```

-The options I chose when creating my sveltekit project are the following:

-* Create a _Skeleton project_
-* _Yes, use TypeScript_
-* _Yes, use ESLint_
-* _Yes, use Prettier_

 Feel free to choose whatever you want, it's up to you.
+My example will be using TypeScript.

 ```bash
 cd web
 pnpm install
 ```

-Now we have an empty sveltekit project, we can start by "installing" both our dapp project and ethers into the sveltekit project.
+Now we have an empty SvelteKit project, we can start by "installing" both our dapp project and ethers into the SvelteKit project.

-## Connect our hardhat workspace to our sveltekit project
+## Connect our hardhat workspace to our SvelteKit project

 ```bash
 pnpm add my-hardhat-app